thecodingsophist/cat-lady-api/README.md

 # cat-lady-api

+After downloading, please, in your terminal:

+npm install express

 Create a VERY SIMPLE API in Node and Express that manipulates an array of in-memory objects.

   * HINT: Recall from BEW1.1 that the HTTP methods we use help tell a great story!